REGISTRATION FOR THE 2026 RETREAT IS NOW OPEN: tsering.om@gmail.com

-Join us for a deeply restorative weekend retreat dedicated to cultivating mindfulness and self-compassion in a supportive and contemplative environment at the Tannenhof Temple, just outside Munich.
+This year’s retreat is dedicated to cultivating mindfulness and self-compassion in a supportive and contemplative environment at the Tannenhof Temple, just outside Munich.

-The emphasis this year shifts toward cultivating present-moment awareness, emotional balance, and a kind and supportive relationship with oneself.
+Infused with contemplative Buddhist wisdom, this retreat focuses on cultivating clarity, present-moment awareness, emotional balance, and a kind and supportive relationship with oneself.

 Mindfulness is the practice of meeting life as it unfolds with clarity and presence.